submariner-io/submariner-website/src/content/community/releases/_index.en.md

 This is a bugfix release:

 * Changes in Azure cloud prepare:
-  * Machine set names are now based on region + uuid and limited to 20 characters to prevent issues with long cluster names.
+  * Machine set names are now based on region + UUID and limited to 20 characters to prevent issues with long cluster names.
   * Machine set creation and deletion logic was updated to prevent creation of multiple gateway nodes.
   * Image names are now retrieved from existing machine sets.
 * The namespace is now included in `EndpointSlice` names to avoid conflicts between services with the same name in multiple namespaces.